oracle/dtrace-utils/README.md

 as long as the source tree that kernel was built with remains where it was when that kernel was installed.

-See the GNUmakefile for more options (building translators against multiple different kernels at once, building against kernel sources found in different places, building against a kernel built with O=, etc.)
+See `./configure --help`, `make help`, and the top-level GNUmakefile for a full list of options (building translators against multiple different kernels at once, building against kernel sources found in different places, building against a kernel built with O=, installing in different places, etc.)

-'make help' might also be of interest.
+Some of the options (e.g., those specifying paths) may need to be specified when installing as well as when building.
+To avoid this, you can use the configure script: it bakes variable settings into the makefile so that they persist across multiple invocations, including `make install`.

 ## 3. Testing